Tim-Maes/Tim-Maes.github.io/_posts/2025-12-15-faceted-search.md

 **That's it.** The source generator creates everything else:

-- `ProductSearchFilter` — A filter class with all the right properties
+- `ProductSearchFilter` ï¿½ A filter class with all the right properties
-- `ProductSearchExtensions` — LINQ extension methods that apply filters
+- `ProductSearchExtensions` ï¿½ LINQ extension methods that apply filters
-- `ProductFacetAggregations` — Aggregation result types
+- `ProductFacetAggregations` ï¿½ Aggregation result types
-- `ProductSearchMetadata` — Facet metadata for your frontend
+- `ProductSearchMetadata` ï¿½ Facet metadata for your frontend

 ## Using the Generated Code